 Check out our article with information on how to optimize your new grad LinkedIn profile.

 When you are applying for your first job out of college, a bootcamp, or in a new field, you might find it difficult to highlight experiences on your LinkedIn profile because you are so new in your career.
-But having a strong new grad LinkedIn profile that showcases your background, interests, passions, and projects will help sell employers on learning more about you.
+But, having a strong new grad LinkedIn profile that showcases your background, interests, passions, and projects will help sell employers on learning more about you.

 How to optimize your new grad LinkedIn profile

 One of the most important elements of a strong LinkedIn is solid basics.
-Your name should be the same as the one on your resume, so if you go by a nickname, make sure they match, or add your nickname in parenthesis to distinguish.
+Your name should be the same as the one on your resume, so if you go by a nickname, make sure they match, or add your nickname in parenthesis.
 Include a photo of yourself on your page and try to use a professional headshot, if you have one.
 If you don’t have a professional shot, you should at least use a good photo of yourself that is properly lit and doesn’t have any unprofessional elements included (no red Solo cups and ideally, no other people).

 - What you are studying or what you just studied